Ahiram sarcophagus: Sarcophagus

 The sarcophagus of Ahiram was discovered by the French archaeologist Pierre Montet in 1923 in Byblos.
 Its low relief carved panels make it "the major artistic document for the Early Iron Age" in Phoenicia.
 Associated items dating to the Late Bronze Age either support an early dating, in the 13th century BC or attest the reuse of an early shaft tomb in the 11th century BC.

 The major scene represents a king seated on a throne carved with winged sphinxes.
 A priestess offers him a lotus flower.
 On the lid two male figures face one another with seated lions between them.
 These figures have been interpreted by Glenn Markoe as representing the father and son of the inscription.
 The rendering of figures and the design of the throne and a table show strong Assyrian influences.
 A total absence of Egyptian objects of the 20th and 21st dynasties in Phoenicia contrasts sharply with the resumption of Phoenician-Egyptian ties in the 22nd Dynasty of Egypt.

 Dating

 The date remains the subject of controversy, according to Glenn E. Markoe, "The Emergence of Phoenician Art".
 The Ahiram inscription is generally dated to ca. 1000 BCE, as Edward M. Cook notes: "Most scholars have taken the Ahiram inscription to date from around 1000 B.C.E.".
 Cook analyses and dismisses the date in the thirteenth century adopted by C. Garbini, which was the prime source for early dating urged in Bernal, Cadmean Letters.
-The 13th century had emerged because the sarcophagus was a reused grave, it had originally been used in the 13th century.
-Also traces of an erased early Proto-Byblian inscription are visible on the monument.
+Also, traces of an erased early Proto-Byblian inscription are visible on the monument.

 Others, on the basis of objects found near the sarcophagus, think of a later date, around 850 BCE.